Graduate Students

 Curriculum Vitae: [PDF]

-Sid completed his 4-year MSci in Zoology from The University of Bristol, UK, in 2017.
-During his studies, he developed an interest in evolution, behavioral ecology, and sexual selection, in a wide range of invertebrate species.
-Specifically, Sid’s research focused on the evolution of anti-predator adaptations, the evolution of parasitism, developmental phenotypic plasticity, and mate preferences.
-Sid’s focus now centers around human mating strategies; specifically, Sid is interested in female aggression and intrasexual competition, male use of aggression and sexual coercion, female anti-exploitation behavior, and all aspects of sexual conflict.
+Sid completed his 4-year MSci in Zoology/Biology from The University of Bristol, UK, in 2017.
+During his studies he developed an interest in evolution, behavioral ecology, and sexual selection, in a wide range of invertebrate species.
+Specifically, Sid’s research focused on the evolution of anti-predator adaptations, the evolution of parasitism, social insect foraging dynamics, developmental phenotypic plasticity, and mate preferences.
+Sid’s focus now centers around human evolutionary psychology; specifically, Sid is interested in: (1) inclusive fitness and familial conflict/cooperation, (2) intrasexual competition and sexual conflict, (3) aggression.

 Former Graduate Students